School-based Programs

 1. Increase diversity in classroom leadership roles

 Studies show that representation impacts a child’s educational trajectory.
 Data indicates that having just one black teacher in third, fourth or fifth grade reduced low-income black boys’ probability of dropping out of high school by 39 percent (Gershenson et al, 2017).
 Black students are 7% more likely to graduate high school and) more likely ((19% (female)/29% (male)) to enroll in college if they’ve had one black teacher by third grade (Gershenson et al, 2017).
 Teachers of color have a positive impact on students of all races and provide the opportunity for white students to form critical relationships that could disrupt common stereotypes, misinformation and racism that is less likely to be questioned or challenged in an all-white environment (Quiocho, A. & Rios, F. 2000).
-Our program immediately addresses issues of representation by working with highly trained BIPOC students to serve as student teachers in Pre K-5th grade classroom.
+Our staff work with local universities to make sure students of color see our job postings and understand the importance of our mission and as a result, over 80% of RMK TEACH Leaders identify as Black, Indigenous, and People of Color.

-2. Provide Pre-K-5th grade children with a multicultural education
+2. Provide Pre-K-6th grade children with a multicultural education

 Studies indicate that there are many benefits to providing students with a multicultural education including helping students become more open-minded and flexible thinkers.
 Students learn perspective taking skills and increase emotional intelligence and empathy, while also enhancing creativity and problem-solving skills.
 Additionally, the ability to work with and understand different cultures is more necessary for employment as the workforce grows further diverse and the marketplace more global.